 Jerald Smith Park (North Side)

 Located on Hutland Road, these landscaped gardens provide a welcoming playground for the North Side community.
+Facilities include a slide and swing set, shaded picnic areas and restrooms.

 Captain George Dixon Park (East End)